Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Before sealing, a cylinder with embossed texts or graphics prints on one side of the lidding before being fed into the machine.
 The cylinder picks up the ink and then presses it onto the lidding film.
 At the sealing station, the lidding film and the blister sheet meet by pressing them against each other.
 Heat is applied to re-activate the sealing resin creating a bond between the two substrates.
-After bonding, the sealed blister packs are then transferred into a cooling station which sets the bond.
+After bonding, the sealed blister packs are transferred into a cooling station that sets the bond.

 The sealed blister sheets are then transferred into a trimming station where whole blister packs are cut into blister cards.
-Additional cuts are made by the machine depending on the intended application such as child-resistant packs.
-Afterward, the blister cards pass through a conveyor system where an automatic rejection system removes flagged items from the packaging line.
+Additional cuts are made by the machine depending on the intended application, such as child-resistant packs.
+Afterward, the blister cards pass through a conveyor system, where an automatic rejection system removes flagged items from the packaging line.
 The conveyor leads the blister cards through robotic arms that automatically collect and place them into boxes or larger packs.

 Chapter Three – Components of Blister Packaging

 There are four main components involved in blister packaging.
-These are the forming film, lidding, heat-seal coating and prints.
+These are the forming film, lidding, heat-seal coating, and prints.
 The forming film and lidding are the main structural components that account for almost the total weight of the packaging.
 The heat seal layer creates a bond between the two structures.
 Lastly, the labels, batch numbers, codes, and other important information are added by printing.

 Hard-tempered aluminum foils do not allow any elongation and can be torn easily with sufficient force.
 They are used for lids that are designed to be pushed through or peeled off.
 For a single layer, hard aluminum lid structure, the foil thickness is around 0.8 mils.
 This type of structure is used for push-through-packs.

 Hard aluminum foils can also be combined with paper and PET to be used for child-resistant packages that can be pushed through, peeled off, or a combination of both.
 A common design features the paper and PET layers to be first peeled off from the aluminum.
-The tablet is then pushed through which tears the aluminum foil.
+The tablet is then pushed through, which tears the aluminum foil.

 Chapter Four – Methods of Foil Forming

 In vacuum forming, the air is evacuated from the cavity that draws the heated film acquiring the profile of the die.
 Pressure forming, on the other hand, pushes the film into the cavity.
 For instances when the shape is difficult to form by air pressure alone, a plug-assist feature is used to push down the film into the die.
 This results in a more uniform wall thickness.
-After the forming process, refrigerated plates then press against the formed films which set into its new shape.
-It is then trimmed to size using a die cutter.
+After the forming process, refrigerated plates press against the formed films which set into their new shape.
+They are then trimmed to size using a die cutter.

 Chapter Five – Materials Used in Manufacturing Blister Packs